 We deployed our first bubble in 2019 for an eight week trial run.
 We powered it through our solar power system we had installed in a shipping container.
 We had a few disappointing hiccups that first year, but everyone was so gracious, and we were able to work them out in fairly short order.
 In 2020, we shuttered the bubbles due to COVID19.
 In 2021, we deployed two bubbles to much fanfare, and finally in 2022, we had all three fully deployed and operational entirely on a dedicated solar photovoltaic power system.
 We have not had any unexpected downtime since connecting to the new solar power system!

-When you stay in one of our bubble tents, your site comes with a waterproofed bubble, built on a wooden deck, so that no matter the weather, your stay will be dry.
-We also provide the same amenities as with our other tents - a comfy mattress, a picnic table, barbecue, firepit, and muskoka chairs.
+When you stay in any of our other tents, your site comes with a waterproofed tent, built on a wooden deck, so that no matter the weather, your stay will be dry inside.
+We also provide the same amenities as with our other tents - a comfy mattress, a picnic table, barbecue, fire pit, and Muskoka chairs.
 You also have access to the common areas including kitchen and comfort station.

 As with all of our tents, we try to size them for the right number of people.
-In general, we say that bubbles are for couples, or families of up to 2 adults and 2 kids (or 3 depending on the size of the kids and how cozy you’re comfortable being with each other).
+In general, the bubble tents that we had at Four Corners were best for for couples, or families of up to 2 adults and 2 kids (or 3 depending on the size of the kids and how cozy you’re comfortable being with each other).
 We have accommodated up to four adult guests in one bubble comfortably.
+(Our safari tents are more spacious if you're looking for larger tents for larger families).

 Stargazing in A Bubble Tent